duniter/duniter/protocol.md

 # NodeCoin protocol

 Like Bitcoin, NodeCoin follows its own protocol to exchange monetary data (individuals, amendments, money, transactions).
-Such a protocol is subject to changes over the time because of potential weaknesses but mainly to match OpenUDC protocol, which aims to be the reference.
-Anyway, here is NodeCoin protocol.
+Such a protocol is subject to changes over the time because of potential weaknesses or performance issues.

 # Data structure

 ## Individuals

-An individual is represented by an OpenUDC certificate, which basically is an OpenPGP certificate containing exactly one OpenUDC User ID (UID) in it.
+An individual is represented by an OpenPGP certificate containing exactly one OpenUDC User ID (UID) in it.
 An OpenPGP certificate with zero or more than one OpenUDC UID in it **IS NOT** a valid OpenUDC certificate.

 ### OpenUDC UID